imhicihu/Augmented_Reality_Cemetery_experimental/README.md

 # Rationale

-Once done the Digital 3d reconstruction of a Patagonian cemetery, it enable us to represent it in `augmented reality` mode.
+This is a collateral project from another one: a virtual 3d reconstruction of a Patagonian cemetery.
+Once the goal was reached, it enable us to represent it in `augmented reality` mode.
+So, this is a minimal portion of the whole project.
 ![1417132550-virtual_reality.png](https://bitbucket.org/repo/akGo9kM/images/2168235008-1417132550-virtual_reality.png)
 ![cartel.png](https://bitbucket.org/repo/akGo9kM/images/1524102738-cartel.png)